Handle Gifts Given Away

 - Create an invoice under your Business Supplies profile with the invoice Sale type as Business Supplies.

-- Under the Discount section, ensure the discount type is set to Business Supplies, then from the Expense Category drop-down options, select the appropriate tax category.
+- Under the Discount section, ensure the discount type is set to Business Supplies.
+Then, from the Expense Category drop-down options, select the appropriate tax category.

 - Mark the invoice paid by clicking